charmoller/ceros-ski/README.md

 ## Known Bugs

   * The asset manager load asset unit tests are not functioning and have been disabled.

+## Future Improvements

+  The following are future improvements I would like to make to the implementation:
+  * Enhance the rhino chase algorithm.
+For example, make the rhino look like it's actually slowly turning or re-implement a more complex chase algorithm.
+  * Mock the loading assets in unit tests so can implement more tests of the game and asset manager.
+  * Either make the rhino go around obstacles or leave as now where the rhino goes through obstacles but implement animations that show the obstacles being smashed.